 Glaucoma is the leading preventable cause of blindness in the U.S. It is estimated that over two million Americans have some type of glaucoma, and half of them don’t even know it.
-Although there’s no cure for glaucoma, the condition can usually be controlled, and if detected early enough, proper treatment may help minimize vision loss.
+Although there’s no cure for glaucoma, the condition can usually be controlled, and if detected early enough, proper treatment may help minimize vision loss and blind spots.

 Glaucoma damages the optic nerve, the “cable” that carries messages from your eyes to your brain, allowing you to see.
-Glaucoma is typically caused by elevated eye pressure that results from an overproduction of fluid in the eye or a decreased ability of the eye to drain.
-The damage to the optic nerve is gradual, and there are often no warning signs, so early glaucoma and optic nerve damage detection is crucial.
+Glaucoma is typically caused by elevated eye pressure that results from an overproduction of fluid in the eye (aqueous humor) or a decreased ability of the eye to drain.
+This fluid normally drains out through the trabecular meshwork.
+The damage to the optic nerve is gradual, and there are often no warning signs, so early detection of glaucoma and optic nerve damage is crucial.

 Unlike other eye conditions, there is no pain, redness, or change in vision associated with glaucoma until the late stages of the disease.
 Because there are so few symptoms, many patients are unaware of glaucoma’s progression until the disease causes permanent loss of vision.